manjula-dube/react-advanced-patterns/prop-getters/README.md

 Prop getters is a flexible pattern to provide props to the required component.
 This pattern is great when we want to add our own props without overriding the ones give by the main component.

-Suppose we have an input and we spread the props we obtained from the parent compnent like this:
+Suppose we have an input and we spread the props we obtained from the parent component like this:

 ```jsx
 <input {...inputProps} />